swiss-art-research-net/docs.swissartresearch/docs/et/do.md

 ### Actor Relations

-The connection between digital object and actors provides another important set of descriptors for identifying and tracing a digital object.
+The connection between a digital object and actors provides another important set of descriptors for identifying and tracing a digital object.
 In this minimal model, the creator is represented.

 <table>
   <tr>